Hutchinson police make arrest following stabbing incident

 HUTCHINSON, Kan.
-(KSNW) – The Hutchinson Police Department (HPD) said they made an arrest following a stabbing incident in Reno County.
+(KSNW) – The Hutchinson Police Department said they made an arrest following a stabbing in Reno County.

 During the investigation, police also found that the tires of a car had been slashed.